 I remember coming home from my first newborn photo shoot totally defeated.
 Then, we tried to figure out how we can do it better.
 So, I tried my second one.
 After seven hours, I came home saying, “Baby, I am never doing that again.”
 That’s the moment that my memory went back to that speaker and I gained so much respect for newborn photographers.
 It’s like my brain replayed everything she said, but this time, it made sense and I agreed with her.
 It was an “a-ha!” moment.

-What was happening was that we were just focused on making money thinking that that’s how you “grow” a business.
-The more money you make, the better success you have is what we were thinking.
+What was happening was that we were just focused on making “more money” thinking that that’s how you “grow” a business.
+The more money you make, the better success you have was what we were thinking.
 But, that is not true.
 Absolutely not.
 If you grow your business right, money will follow.
 Think about it… those two statements are totally different.
 It finally just clicked.
 Although it was hard for us to turn down the inquiries because we felt like we were throwing money away, we knew that that was the smarter choice.
 Have you heard of the phrase, “jack of all trades, master of none”?
 When you don’t specialize, that’s what you’ll become.
 When you have to go to the doctor, who do you see?
 A specialist!
 If your hand hurts, do you see a foot doctor?
 NO!
 As absurd as that question may have seemed, it’s the same when wedding photographers take newborn photos.
 If you’ve done photography for weddings and newborns before, I’m sure you know that they are two different worlds.
 The photography skills required are totally different as well as the way you have to approach and run the business.
-Just google the top phtographers.
-Peter Hurley – headshots!
-Zach & Jody – wedding photography (now they are educators) Search and see for yourself!

 Here are three ways you can begin specializing: